Witten-Reshetikhin-Turaev invariants and homological blocks for plumbed homology spheres

 is the theta function. \end{dfn}

-Here we remark that our definition of the Cauchy principal value is half of it in \cite{GPPV} (\cite[pp. 55]{GPPV}).
+Here we remark that our definition of the Cauchy principal value is half of the previous definition in \cite{GPPV} (\cite[p.55]{GPPV}).
 However, our definition of the homological block $ \widehat{Z}_{\Gamma} (q) $ is the same as \cite{GPPV} since we multiply it by $ 2^{-\abs{V}} $.